Cascades transition in generalised two-dimensional turbulence: Introduction

 \section{Introduction}

-The presence of nonlinear interactions allow energy to be redistributed across different length scales in turbulent flows.
-While in three-dimensional (3D) turbulence, energy is distributed to small scales (forward cascade), energy is transferred to large scales in two-dimensional (2D) turbulence (inverse cascade).
-This, along with the existence of other quadratic invariants make 2D turbulence an exciting system.
-Not entirely limited to theoretical or numerical excursions, such behaviour has been observed in atmospheric \citep{lilly1969numerical,rhines1979geostrophic,nastrom1984kinetic,read2001transition} and planetary flows \citep{siegelman2022moist}.
-The presence of external mechanisms like rotation, stratification, presence of magnetic field or compactification of a dimension can make the prediction of the cascade direction challenging \citep{celani2010turbulence,alexakis2011two,sen2012anisotropy,marino2013inverse,deusebio2014dimensional} due to competing behaviour between the forward and inverse cascades, often dependent on some control parameter like anisotropy, rotation rate, etc. This results in bidirectional cascades, which depend on the control parameter.
-Such bidirectional cascades have been observed in numerical \citep{Smithetal1996,alexakis2011two,seshasayanan2014edge,sozza2015dimensional} and experimental settings \citep{shats2010turbulence,xia2011upscale,campagne2014direct}.
-Furthermore, there is evidence for bidirectional cascade in atmospheric \citep{byrne2013height,king2015upscale,shao2023physical}, oceanic \citep{ScottWang2005,Arbicetal2013,Balwadaetal2016,Khatrietal2018} and planetary flows \citep{lesur2011non,young2017forward}.
+The presence of nonlinear interactions \vbj{allows} energy to be \vdd{transferred} across different length scales in turbulent flows.
+While in three-dimensional (3D) turbulence, energy is \vdd{transferred} to small scales (forward cascade), energy is transferred to large scales in two-dimensional (2D) turbulence (inverse cascade). \revi{This, along with the existence of a second quadratic invariant, makes 2D turbulence an exciting system.} Not limited to theoretical or numerical \vbj{studies}, such behaviour has been observed in atmospheric \citep{lilly1969numerical,rhines1979geostrophic,nastrom1984kinetic,read2001transition} and planetary flows \citep{siegelman2022moist}. \vd{The presence of external mechanisms like rotation, stratification, magnetic field or compactification of one dimension can make the prediction of the cascade direction challenging \citep{celani2010turbulence,alexakis2011two,sen2012anisotropy,marino2013inverse,deusebio2014dimensional}.
+This is due to the competing behaviour between the forward and inverse cascades of the quadratic invariants, often dependent on some control parameter like anisotropy, rotation rate, etc.} \vdd{This results in bidirectional cascades of the quadratic invariants.} Such bidirectional cascades have been observed in numerical \citep{Smithetal1996,alexakis2011two,Seshasayananetal2014,sozza2015dimensional} and experimental settings \citep{shats2010turbulence,xia2011upscale,campagne2014direct}.
+Furthermore, there is evidence for \vd{bidirectional cascades} in atmospheric \citep{byrne2013height,king2015upscale,shao2023physical}, \revi{oceanic \citep{ScottWang2005,Arbicetal2013,Balwadaetal2016,Khatrietal2018, balwada2022direct}} and planetary flows \citep{lesur2011non,young2017forward}.